Note: All citations should be double spaced and have a hanging indent in a Reference List.

 The researchers consulted the Bible (King James Version, 1769/2017) to provide items for the development of their religious values assessment.

 Bibles that have annotations, introductions, or other supplemental content should cite the editors in place of authors.
+If the supplemental content is written by someone other than the editors of the book, then cite the content as a chapter within a book.

 Example:

 Kaiser, W. C., Jr., & Garrett, D. (Eds.).
 (2006).
-NIV archaeological study bible: An illustrated walk through biblical history and culture.
+NIV archaeological study Bible: An illustrated walk through biblical history and culture.
 Zondervan.

 In-Text citations: